Multi-task Planar Reconstruction with Feature Warping Guidance: Method

 We use the plane structure induced loss, first introduced by \citep{planes18} and which we denote by $L_{geom}$, based on the principle that the dot product of a 3D point on a plane with the normal equals the offset, $n^TQ = d$.
 We use ground truth depth and camera intrinsics to retrieve the 3D point at each pixel location. $Q_i = D_i \, K^{-1}\mathbf{q}_i$ obtains the 3D point projected at one location.

-\textbf{Gradient Weighting} We added gradient edge weighting as a model variation, weighting $L_{depth}$ and $L_{geom}$ to emphasize learning at edges, areas which are typically more difficult to learn.
-We choose to use the gradient of the image, $G \in \mathbb{R}^{H\times W}$ rather than depth.
+\textbf{Gradient Weighting} We add gradient edge weighting as a model variation, weighting $L_{depth}$ and $L_{geom}$ to emphasize learning at edges, areas which are typically more difficult to learn.
+We choose to use the gradient of the image, $G \in \mathbb{R}^{H\times W}$ rather than depth, in order to better capture edges.
 Despite more noise at non-edge areas, it can capture more plane edges as some plane instances can have the same depth but still represent different surfaces (\eg picture frame on a wall).
 This addition results in cross-task improvements for segmentation mask prediction in the case of the multi-view model (see Section \ref{sec:mvfeatwarp}).

 The total loss for plane guidance is

 and the final combined losses: